-If you think R&D claims only apply to ‘blue-sky’ industries, then you will be surprised to learn that there is an array of businesses operating outside of the scientific and technical sectors already benefitting from the significant corporation tax savings that the scheme can bring.
+If you think R&D claims only apply to ‘blue-sky’ industries, then you will be surprised to learn that there is an array of companies operating outside of the scientific and technical sectors that could benefit from the significant corporation tax savings that this tax relief can bring.

 Did you know that almost 10% of all R&D claims are in the retail sector.
 Are you sure your business isn’t eligible?

 Under HMRC’s definition, a company may claim R&D tax relief if an R&D project seeks to achieve an advance in overall knowledge or capability in a field of science and technology (don’t be misled by the reference here to these specific sectors) through the resolution of scientific or technological uncertainty – and not simply an advance in its own state of knowledge and capability.
 The project must relate to the company’s trade, either an existing one or one that it intends to start up based on the results of the R&D.

 The R&D relief can either be in the form of a reduction of the corporation tax liability, an enhanced loss to be carried forward against future profits or a tax refund.
 An important point to be aware of is that making a claim does not in any way negatively impact on the profit & loss account or the balance sheet.